PotHix/pothix.github.com/content/post/stats-jun-2017.md

 [![Amount of sleep for this month](/images/stats/2017/jun/sleep.jpg "Amount of sleep for this month")](/images/stats/2017/jun/sleep.jpg "")

-I think this is a good sign as well.
-I want to sleep better, not sleep more.
+Less average sleeping and less deep sleeping for this month.
+It's not so much (around 10min avg for both), but I should keep an eye on it.

 ### TV Shows

-According to [tvshowtime](https://www.tvshowtime.com) I watched 39 episodes this month.
+According to [tvshowtime](https://www.tvshowtime.com) I watched 35 episodes this month.

 [![TV shows watched this month according to tvshowtime](/images/stats/2017/jun/tvshows.jpg "TV shows watched this month according to tvshowtime")](/images/stats/2017/jun/tvshows.jpg "")

-More than 18 of them is still part of our (my wife and me) **How I met your mother** marathon.
-The other episodes are a combination of **Better call saul**, **13 reasons why**, and **Sense 8**.
+It's a combination of **Better call saul**, two seasons of **Sense 8**, and **Mr. Robot** (finally! :D).

-I spent almost 1 day of my life watching TV Series this month.
+It's a bit confusing to calculate how many days I spent on TV shows this month, but I now reached the mark of 1 month of time spend watching TV. =/

 ### Words written and errors